omeka/omeka-s-enduser/docs/admin/jobs.md

 # Jobs

-When a user starts running a process which will take some time, such as an API import, the progress of the process is displayed in the **Jobs** tab of the admin dashboard.
+When a user starts running a process which will take some time, such as an API import, the progress of the process is displayed in the **Jobs** section of the admin dashboard.
 The table also displays completed, stopped, and error-interrupted jobs.

 The Jobs table shows a job’s **ID** number, **Class** of job, **Status** and the **Owner**, or user who started the job.